INFLECTRA- infliximab-dyyb injection, powder, lyophilized, for solution

-The safety and efficacy of infliximab were assessed in 2 randomized, double-blind, placebo-controlled studies in patients with fistulizing Crohn's disease with fistula(s) that were of at least 3 months duration.
+The safety and efficacy of infliximab were assessed in 2 randomized, double-blind, placebo-controlled studies in adult patients with fistulizing CD with fistula(s) that were of at least 3 months duration.
 Concurrent use of stable doses of corticosteroids, 5-aminosalicylates, antibiotics, MTX, 6-MP and/or AZA was permitted.

 Among the randomized patients (273 of the 296 initially enrolled), 87% had perianal fistulas and 14% had abdominal fistulas.
 Eight percent also had rectovaginal fistulas.
 Greater than 90% of the patients had received previous immunosuppressive and antibiotic therapy.